 I have a dental emergency – what do I do?

-Call us on [dental emergency number].
-A member of the team will answer immediately.
+Call us on 1300 255 600 and a member of the team will answer immediately.
 They will ask you some quick questions to find out more about your emergency and to help determine the treatment you require.
 They’ll decide whether a general dentist or a specialist is required, and if you should come in immediately or seek alternative medical advice.
 They’ll also be able to advise you on any pain relief and other coping methods you need to use in the meantime.

 In rare situations, a dental emergency is a symptom of a medical emergency.
 If you’re having problems functioning normally, you’re having difficulty breathing or swallowing, or you’re experiencing significant swelling the jaw area, then please call 000 immediately or visit your local hospital emergency department.